rust-lang/book/nostarch/chapter09.md

 Listing 9-9: Using `fs::read_to_string` instead of opening and then reading the file

-Reading a file into a string is a fairly common operation, so Rust provides the convenient `fs::read_to_string` function that opens the file, creates a new `String`, reads the contents of the file, puts the contents into that `String`, and returns it.
+Reading a file into a string is a fairly common operation, so the standard library provides the convenient `fs::read_to_string` function that opens the file, creates a new `String`, reads the contents of the file, puts the contents into that `String`, and returns it.
 Of course, using `fs::read_to_string` doesn’t give us the opportunity to explain all the error handling, so we did it the longer way first.

 #### Where The `?` Operator Can Be Used

-The `?` operator can only be used in functions that have a return type compatible with the value the `?` is used on.
-This is because the `?` operator is defined to perform an early return of a value out of the function, in the same manner as the `match` expression we defined in Listing 9-6 did.
+The `?` operator can only be used in functions whose return type is compatible with the value the `?` is used on.
+This is because the `?` operator is defined to perform an early return of a value out of the function, in the same manner as the `match` expression we defined in Listing 9-6.
 In Listing 9-6, the `match` was using a `Result` value, and the early return arm returned an `Err(e)` value.
-The return type of the function has to be a `Result` to be compatible with this `return`.
+The return type of the function has to be a `Result` so that it’s compatible with this `return`.

-In Listing 9-10, let’s look at the error we’ll get if we use the `?` operator in a `main` function with a return type of `()`:
+In Listing 9-10, let’s look at the error we’ll get if we use the `?` operator in a `main` function with a return type incompatible with the type of the value we use `?` on:

 ```
 use std::fs::File;